Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how export an SSL certificate from Manager Infomaniak.
+This guide explains how to export an SSL certificate from the Infomaniak Manager.

 Preamble

-- Downloading the certificate produces a file in format
+- Downloading the certificate generates a file in

 .zip